“Hello. Paul here."

 The footnote for Ephesians 1:1 says that the oldest copy of the letter doesn’t mention the city of Ephesus.
 Yet it still shows up in most Bibles today, and lives on as the name of the Bible book.
 How do you react to the suggestion that someone added the name of Ephesus later, and that Paul may not have been writing to Christians there?

-In Ephesians 1:2, the Casual English Bible replaces the phrase “Lord Jesus Christ” (NLT) with “our leader Jesus, the Messiah.”
+In Ephesians 1:2, the Casual English Bible replaces the phrase “Lord Jesus Christ” (New Living Translation) with “our leader Jesus, the Messiah.”
 It’s because “lord” was a title that people used to address a boss, master, or leader.
 And “Christ” means the Messiah, God’s Anointed One.
 Do you think the more descriptive phrasing seems to diminish the deity of Jesus?

 Paul serves up a big plate of predestination in this chapter, or so it seems to many Christians.
 Paul says “God chose us.
 Even before he created the world, he decided that we should be his children” (1:4).
 Who do you think Paul was talking about?
 People destined by God to become Christians?
 Or all people everywhere, whom God invited into his family?